Lighten up classic potato salad with roasted sweet potato salad tossed with cilantro, scallions, and a honey-lime vinaigrette.

 Roasted Sweet Potato Salad has been making an appearance on my menu plans for over five years, but it was high time I gave it a makeover here on the blog.
 Chances are you didn’t even know this recipe existed since it’s original posting dates back to 2013.
 So just in time for barbecue season, during which potato salad is a classic side dish to accompany hot dogs and burgers, here’s the new and improved recipe.

 Although we’re still a couple months away from the summer barbecue season, this sweet potato salad is the perfect dish to bring on a spring picnic.
-As luck would have it, this month’s theme for The Recipe ReDux is in honor of #NationalPicnicDay on April 23rd.
+It’s delicious straight from the oven, but equally as good room temperature.

 It may seem a little peculiar to share a sweet potato recipe for the spring and summer months, seeing as root vegetables are at their prime during the fall and winter.
 But the thing is, sweet potatoes (or yams, as they are commonly labeled in supermarkets) are available all year long.
 And in my house, they are a side dish that gets asked for and eaten all year long.

 At the moment, one of my daughters is going through some selective eating and roasted sweet potatoes are one of the view veggies she will happily consume, so I would be at a complete loss if I didn’t make them all twelve months of the year!

 Making the salad is quite simple (did you see the video above?).
 You cube and roast the sweet potatoes (your choice whether you or not you peel them) and then toss them with chopped scallions, cilantro, and a light honey-lime vinaigrette.
 If the kids at your table aren’t a fan of the garnishes, separate the roasted sweet potatoes into two bowls and toss one with only the vinaigrette or simply season the sweet potatoes with salt.
 More of the composed salad for you!